-As the holiday season approaches, retailers will be looking for some extra help to manage operations.
-Employers need extra dedicated, hard-working staff members to keep up with the hoard of shoppers that may come their way, and job-seekers need some extra experience and cash to keep from burning out.
+As the winter season approaches, retailers will be hiring for the holidays to get extra help to manage operations.
+As employers start their holiday hiring strategy, they’ll plan a budget for extra dedicated, hard-working staff members to keep up with the hoard of shoppers that may come their way.

 As an employer, it’s important to be frank and upfront about seasonal expectations and timelines for your small business.
 As a job seeker, it’s important to sell your skills just as much as you would for a full-time position.
 Part-time work can bring you the experience you need for your long-term goals, and it could also potentially bring you opportunities for full-time positions at the company you temporarily work for.
 Here are five tips for both employers and job seekers on how to interview for a seasonal job.